AdaCore/gnatstudio/docs/users_guide/projects.rst

 Supported Languages
 ===================

-Other information stored in the project is the list of languages used by the project.
+Other information stored in the project file is the list of languages used by the project.
 GPS supports any language, each with a name you choose, but advanced support is only provided by default for some languages (Ada, C and C++).
 You can specify other properties of the languages through customization files (:ref:`Adding_support_for_new_languages`).